tzirakis/Multimodal-Emotion-Recognition/README.md

   * data_generator.py: creates the tfrecords from '.wav' files
   * metrics.py: contains the concordance metric used for evaluation.
   * losses.py: contains the loss function of the training.

+The folder models contains pretrained models that were used in the paper.